MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 **Azure Site Recovery vault design**: Azure Site Recovery is the suggested tool for cloud-native replication and synchronization of digital assets to Azure.
 Site Recovery replicates data about the asset to a Site Recovery vault, which is bound to a specific subscription in a specific region and Azure datacenter.
 When you're replicating assets to a second region, you might also need a second Site Recovery vault.

 **Configuration and process server design**: Site Recovery works with a local instance of a configuration and process server, which is bound to a single Site Recovery vault.
-This configuration means that you might need to install a second instance of these servers in the source datacenter to facilitate replication.
+The configuration means that you might need to install a second instance of these servers in the source datacenter to facilitate replication.

 **Network bandwidth design**: During replication and ongoing synchronization, you move binary data over the network, from the source datacenter to the Site Recovery vault in the target Azure datacenter.
 The process of replication and synchronization consumes bandwidth.
 Duplicating the workload to a second region doubles the amount of bandwidth that's consumed.
 If bandwidth is limited or if a workload involves substantial configuration or data drift, replicating data to a second region might interfere with the time it takes to complete the migration.
 More importantly, these constraints might affect the experience of users or applications that still depend on the bandwidth that was available in the source datacenter.